Location pseudo-classes

 These pseudo-classes relate to the location of an element within the document tree.

 Represents an element that is the root of the document.
-In HTML this is usually the <html>
+In HTML this is usually the <html> element.

 Represents an element with no children other than white-space characters.